-In their responses to the first season of Mr. Robot (2015-present), journalists identified the drama series as being highly uncharacteristic of the USA Network, the basic cable channel that commissioned it.
-Uproxx's Brian Grubb (2015), for example, had anticipated, on the basis of USA's programming track record through much of the 21st century, that Mr. Robot might be fun, light-hearted, and sun-drenched.
-Yet he found the series, which centres on troubled computer-hacker Elliot Alderson's efforts to collapse the global economy, to be a dark drama representing a "hard left turn from the types of show USA has become known for."
-Inverse's Eric Francisco (2016) and Advertising Age's Anthony Crupi (2015a) each echoed this view of the series.
-The former observed how, with Mr. Robot, "USA's sunny skies have gotten a little gray"; the latter suggested that the series is "darker and knottier than the jokey, genial... dramas that once were the network's stock-in-trade."
-For commentators on the US television industry, then, Mr. Robot marked a clear change in USA's scripted programming strategy.
+(2015) found the series, which centers on troubled computer-hacker Elliot Alderson's efforts to collapse the global economy, to be a dark drama representing a "hard left turn from the types of show USA has become known for."
+Inverse's Eric Francisco (2016) and Advertising Age's Anthony Crupi (2015a) echoed this sentiment in their reviews.
+The former noted how, with Mr. Robot, "USA's sunny skies have gotten a little gray"; the latter suggested that the series is "darker and knottier than the jokey, genial . . . dramas that once were the network's stock-in-trade."
+For commentators on the U.S. television industry, therefore, Mr. Robot signalled a clear change in USA's scripted programming strategy.

-Why, then, did USA transition from being a channel well known for its bright "escapist fantasies" (Ryan 2009) to commissioning a series labeled by critics as "powerfully sad" (McCown 2015) and infused with "melancholy beauty" (Nussbaum 2015)?
-This article argues that this shift in USA policy is exemplary of a broader industrial pattern, emergent in recent years, of basic cable channels reconfiguring brand identities in light of the increased industrial significance of millennials.
-Various cable channels have reshaped their brand images in light of the millennial generation becoming an increasingly vital target demographic group for the industry.1 The USA Network, along with other established cable channels, such as AMC (Poggi, 2015) and TBS (Zarum, 2016), has evolved its branding strategies - in terms of promotion and original programming - so as to appeal to this audience specifically.
-This altered context has furthermore motivated the launch of new cable channels, such as Fusion, FXX and Revolt TV, which have been specifically created to attract millennials (Fernandez, 2013).
-This decade has therefore witnessed a significant pivot from part of the cable sector towards this demographic group.
+Why then did USA transition from being a channel well known for its bright "escapist fantasies" (Ryan 2009) to commissioning a series labeled by critics as "powerfully sad" (McCown 2015) and infused with "melancholy beauty" (Nussbaum 2015)?
+This article argues that this shift in USA policy is exemplary of a broader industrial pattern, emergent in recent years, of basic cable channels reconfiguring brand identities due to the increased industrial significance of millennials.
+Various cable channels have reshaped their brand images in light of the millennial generation becoming an increasingly vital target demographic group for the industry.
+The USA Network, along with other established cable channels, such as AMC (Poggi 2015) and TBS (Zarum 2016), has evolved its branding strategies-in terms of promotion and original programming-so as to appeal to this audience specifically.
+This altered context has furthermore motivated the launch of new cable channels, such as Fusion, FXX, and Revolt TV, which have been specifically created to attract millennials (Fernandez 2013).
+This decade has, therefore, witnessed a significant pivot from part of the cable sector toward this demographic group.

-Using the case of USA and Mr. Robot, this article demonstrates how these channelrebranding processes can influence institutional approaches to basic cable scripted programming.
-It shows how narrative elements of Mr. Robot, including character, story themes and visual style, have been tailored to appeal to millennials.
+Using the case of USA and Mr. Robot, this article demonstrates how these channel-rebranding processes can influence institutional approaches to basic cable scripted programming.
+It shows how narrative elements of Mr. Robot, including character, story themes, and visual style, have been tailored to appeal to millennials.
 It furthermore demonstrates how USA configured its promotional strategy for the series to complement the channel's audience-targeting priority.
-The article reveals, in particular, how widespread conceptualisations of millennials within the media industries have influenced USA's development and marketing of Mr. Robot.
-As Serazio (2015) demonstrates, media industries do not merely understand millennials to be a particular age group but as a generation with an identifiable set of tastes and behaviours that are distinctive from other age segments.2 The article shows how discursive constructions of millennial cultural identity that emerge from this mind set - the millennial as tech-savvy "digital native" and vulnerable "snowflake," for example - have fed into USA's practices.
-It furthermore demonstrates how the USA

-Network, via this process, reinforces these pre-existing stereotypes within the content it disseminates.
+The article reveals, in particular, how widespread conceptualizations of millennials within the media industries have influenced USA's development and marketing of Mr. Robot.
+As Michael Serazio (2015) demonstrates, media industries do not merely understand millennials to be a particular age group but as a generation with an identifiable set of tastes and behaviors that are distinctive from other age segments.2 The article shows how discursive constructions of millennial cultural identity that emerge from this mind set-the millennial as tech-savvy "digital native" and vulnerable "snowflake," for example-have fed into USA's practices.
+It furthermore demonstrates how the USA Network, via this process, reinforces these pre-existing stereotypes within the content it disseminates.